Germany–NATO relations: Germany's role and contribution

 NATO is the cornerstone of German security and defense policy.
 Germany's security is closely linked to the security of its allies.

 Germany is making a significant contribution to strengthening the Alliance's military power and sharing responsibilities, which underscores its importance in this organization.

 Germany is a supporter of transatlantic cooperation and stands for the maintenance of peace, stability and democracy within the framework of a multilateral order based on principles.

 Key aspects of modern relations between Germany and NATO

 After the outbreak of the war in Ukraine, Germany significantly increased its defense spending.
 It invests at least 2% of its GDP in this sector, which is the highest figure in recent decades.

+In May 2026, prior to a NATO meeting in Helsingborg, Sweden, Foreign Minister Johann Wadephul announced that Germany would spend more than 4% of its GDP on defense in 2026 and was aiming to reach 5%.